-The indigenous population of East Africa has been in contact with highly developed cultures for many hundreds of years, without inspiring them to raise themselves from their primitive life-style ...
+The indigenous population of East Africa has been in contact with highly developed cultures for many hundreds of years, without inspiring them to raise themselves from their primitive lifestyle ...
 One could perhaps understand this stagnation of the native, if the conditions in which he lives were even remotely as paradise-like as Europeans imagine it to be. ...
-Only with the intensive contact between the native population and the colonists of the last generation, is it possible to detect in the settlement centers, and only there, a striving for a higher standard of living.
+Only with the intensive contact between the native population and the colonists of the last generation, is it possible to detect in the settlement centres, and only there, a striving for a higher standard of living.
 The urbanized African clothes and feeds himself better.
 He acquires a bicycle, and, when under strict European discipline, works quite intensely ...
 With reading and writing [the native] was given the means of acquiring a higher cultural level, but hundreds of years of hard work and discipline will be necessary in order to instill in him those values that form the bedrock of European civilization: love of work, honesty, trustworthiness, fidelity, and humanity (Menschlichkeit).

-Urban planning, he speculated, could provide a stable social and civic system for the natives 'without previous training in citizenship,' thereby 'inducing the African laborer to become more stable, and to cease wandering back to his village after a few months, a practice which is most detrimental to any kind of systematic trade or production.'
-54 Settling down would elevate the African to enjoy what he called 'a full share in the duties and benefits of modern civilization' and culture.
-55 As blatantly paternalistic and colonial as this attitude was, it had much in common with the nostalgic urge of many modern urban planners to forge a more harmonious society through control from above.
-Like so many who spread International Style architecture and planning across the world, May struggled to sort out the competing ideologies of universalism and regionalism, modernity and tradition, monumentality and standardization.
-The radical social divisions and economic disparities that May encountered in the colonial context of East Africa, however, help clarify existing conflicts and sublimated ideologies in his work.
+Urban planning, he speculated, could provide a stable social and civic system for the natives "without previous training in citizenship", thereby "inducing the African labourer to become more stable, and to cease wandering back to his village after a few months, a practice which is most detrimental to any kind of systematic trade or production".
+Settling down would elevate the African to enjoy what he called "a full share in the duties and benefits of modern civilization" and culture.
+As blatantly paternalistic and colonial as this attitude was, it had much in common with the nostalgic urge of many modern urban planners to forge a more harmonious society through control from above.
+Like so many